 The elegantly furnished, imposing Teatro dell'Opera is the only theatre in Rome which offers a full season of leading productions.
 In Summer, opera is performed outdoors in the enchanting Terme di Caracalla or in the Piazza di Siena.

 St Peter's Basilica is the largest Catholic church in the world, that hedge in a huge patrimony of art and beauty.
-There are more than three hundred churches in Rome, comprehending some older than St. Peter, like the Pantheon and some earlier, like Santa Maria Maggiore, wich host the highest bell tower of the city.
+There are more than three hundred churches in Rome, comprehending some older than St. Peter, like the Pantheon and some earlier, like Santa Maria Maggiore, which host the highest bell tower of the city.

 On our 6th floor, the Terrazza Roma embrace a largest part of the city with an unique view of Rome.
-We suggest to visit it during the sunset, or why not for a special occasion, arranging a romantic dinner.
+We suggest to visit it during the sunset, or why not for a special occasion, managing a romantic dinner.